 How Does Behavioral Analysis Work in Fraud Detection?

-Behavioral analysis in fraud detection begins with the collection of data.
+Behavioral analysis in fraud detection begins with the collection of data via user activity monitoring.
 Systems log a wide range of data points that can include or expand upon:

 - users’ locations and IP address details

 - devices used to connect and how long for

 - the times of day when logons typically occur

 The above list is far from exhaustive, and it can also overlap with the territory of biometrics, to a certain extent.
 Modern behavioral analysis systems can record and analyze typing cadence, mouse use, screen display configuration, and much more.